tonyaarl/ExcelVBA/VBA/xlDebug.md

     ' Example Where Variable x is Always Expected to be Positive If x > 0 Then
-        Debug.Assert x <= 0     ' Assertion Will Trigger Because Condition is False
+        Debug.Assert x > 0     ' Assertion Will Not Trigger Because Condition is True
-    End If
+    End If                     ' This Should Never Happen, Ever!
+If it Does, Assertion Will Trigger!
 End Sub
 ```